VirtIO-net Emulated Devices

 mlxconfig -d /dev/mst/mt41686_pciconf0 s \ VIRTIO_NET_EMULATION_ENABLE=1 VIRTIO_NET_EMULATION_NUM_PF=1 VIRTIO_NET_EMULATION_NUM_VF=16 \ VIRTIO_BLK_EMULATION_ENABLE=1 VIRTIO_BLK_EMULATION_NUM_PF=1 VIRTIO_BLK_EMULATION_NUM_VF=16 \ VIRTIO_NET_EMULATION_NUM_MSIX=64 VIRTIO_BLK_EMULATION_NUM_MSIX=64 NUM_VF_MSIX=64

-Configure huge pages and libvirt vm xml.
-See OVS Hardware Offloads Configuration for instructions on doing that.
+Configure hugepages and libvirt VM XML (see OVS Hardware Offloads Configuration for information on doing that).

 <qemu:commandline> <qemu:arg value='-chardev'/> <qemu:arg value='socket,id=char0,path=/tmp/vfe-net0,server=on'/> <qemu:arg value='-netdev'/> <qemu:arg value='type=vhost-user,id=vdpa,chardev=char0,queues=4'/> <qemu:arg value='-device'/> <qemu:arg value='virtio-net-pci,netdev=vdpa,mac=00:00:00:00:33:00,page-per-vq=on,rx_queue_size=1024,tx_queue_size=1024,mq=on'/> <qemu:arg value='-chardev'/> <qemu:arg value='socket,id=char1,path=/tmp/vfe-blk0,server=on'/> <qemu:arg value='-device'/> <qemu:arg value='vhost-user-blk-pci,chardev=char1,page-per-vq=on,num-queues=4,disable-legacy=on,disable-modern=off'/> </qemu:commandline>